Ashik: History

 The ashik tradition among Turkic peoples of Anatolia, Azerbaijan, and Iran has its origin in pre-Islamic shamanism.
 The ancient ashiks were called by various names such as bakshy (bakhshi, baxşı), dede (dədə), and uzan or ozan.
 Among their various roles, they played a major part in the perpetuation of the oral tradition, promotion of the communal value system and traditional culture of their people.
 These wandering bards or troubadours are part of the current rural and folk culture of Azerbaijan, Iranian Azerbaijan, Turkey, the Turkmen Sahra (Iran) and Turkmenistan.
 Thus, traditionally, ashik may be defined as travelling bards who sang and played the saz, an eight- or ten-string plucked instrument in the form of a long-necked bağlama.

-Judging based on the Book of Dede Korkut, the roots of ashiks can be traced back to at least the 7th century, during the heroic age of the Oghuz Turks.
+According to the Book of Dede Korkut, the roots of ashiks can be traced back to at least the 7th century, during the heroic age of the Oghuz Turks.
 This nomadic tribe journeyed westwards through Central Asia from the 9th century onward and settled in what is now Turkey, Azerbaijan, and the northwestern areas of Iran.
 Their music evolved during their migration and ensuing feuds with the original inhabitants of the acquired lands.
 An important component of this cultural evolution was when the Turks embraced Islam.
 Dervishes, desiring to spread the religion among their brothers who had not yet entered the Islamic fold, moved among the nomadic Turks.
 They chose the folk language and its associated musical form as an appropriate medium to transmit their messages.
 Ashik literature developed alongside Qalandar and Sufi culture and was refined since the time of Ahmad Yasawi in the early twelfth century.